In mid-2015 my entire world came crashing down. Everything I understood about life and my purpose on this journey was shattered in an instant.

 Most importantly of all I learnt to truly value family bonds and friendships much more than my career and ambition.

-In this new age of social media, with constant global news coverage and information overload, I have come to realise that our most meaningful relationships – with the people we deeply care about – are the best way to stay grounded, to be happy.
+In this new age of social media, with constant global news coverage and information overload, I have come to realise that our most meaningful relationships – with the people we care deeply about – are the best way to stay grounded, to be happy.

 And to find the strength and resolve we need to work hard and make this a better world.